osmandapp/docs/content/osmand/map/configure-map-menu.md

 ---
 title: "Configure Map (Map)"
-intro: "OsmAnd gives you great possibilities for using the maps.
-You can customize them, download different types of maps and even edit them!
-This menu contains settings that allow you to include additional information on the map, show the terrain, additional layers from raster online maps, your Favorite points, GPX-tracks and much more."
+intro: "OsmAnd gives great possibilities for using the maps.
+Typically maps needs to be configured for your needs, so you could highlight Favorite points, Navigation markers or special Points of Interests on the map.
+You could also make visible specific routes or 3rd party GPX files, plus you might need to overlay your maps with relief information or satellite imagery.
+All configurations related to the map and what's attached to the map is present in Configure Map menu."
 versions: '*'
 ---
 {% data reusables.general.article-not-complete %}